 4-borrowing a book or DVD that speaks directly to a specific disability or issue

 Neighborhood Service Center has programs in place to help the citizens of Talbot County in many areas of life.

-While NSC will no longer be offering sheltering, the agency will continue to address homelessness prevention through its Webb’s Hope Program, a congregate living rental space; permanent affordable housing units; 2 GEN program; emergency services, Emergency Rental Assistance Program 1 and 2 (COVID-19 relief services); and Homeless Solutions Program (which provides housing stabilization services through rapid rehousing, outreach services and emergency hotel placement).
+NSC continue to address homelessness prevention through its Webb’s Hope Program, a congregate living rental space; permanent affordable housing units; 2 GEN program; emergency services, Homeless Solutions Program (which provides housing stabilization services through rapid rehousing, outreach services and emergency hotel placement).

 Neighborhood Service Center, Inc. is the designated Community Action Agency for Talbot County, since 1974.
 Our mission is to work toward eliminating poverty by empowering families to become self-sufficient.
-Our other programs include: After School Program; Acquisition of Birth Certificates and Identification; Career Pathways for ages 16-24; burial assistance for COVID-19 victims; medication assistance; emergency food packages; summer youth program; eviction prevention payments; first month’s rental payments; food pantry; mobile food pantry; Responsible Fathers Program; rental assistance; Senior Employment Program and Maryland Energy Assistance Program.
+Our other programs include: After School Program; Acquisition of Birth Certificates and Identification; Career Pathways for ages 16-24;; medication assistance; emergency food packages; summer youth program; eviction prevention payments; first month’s rental payments; food pantry; mobile food pantry; Responsible Fathers and Teen Fathers Program; rental assistance; Senior Employment Program, Alternative to Incarceration Program and Maryland Energy Assistance Program.
 More can be found on NSC’s programs at www.nsctalbotmd.org .

 The Society of St. Vincent de Paul is a worldwide Catholic organization of lay people, open to all who wish to live their faith by loving and serving their neighbors.

 Members of the Society provide person-to-person service to help those in need, regardless of race, creed, gender or religion.
 We perform our works of charity quietly and respectfully, preserving the dignity of all those we encounter.
 No work of charity is foreign to us.